Overview of the event sign-up user experience

 We've made it really easy for people to sign-up to events in your church's calendar.
-If you're planning to enable sign-up for an event, you may find it useful to walk through how the process works from the user's experience.
+If you're planning to enable sign-up for an event or course, you may find it useful to see the sign-up's user experience.
 The experience is the same on both desktop and handheld devices; and in a web browser or one of our "apps".

-Depending on an event's visibility settings that you set, people may have accessed your event page (and the sign-up form within that page) in a variety of ways, including...
+Depending on the event's Visibility settings, people may have accessed your event page (and the sign-up form within that page) in a variety of ways, including...

 - Embed - the public-facing, web-embedded church calendar, featured event embed,

 - My ChurchSuite - the member-facing platform, which includes a "My Events" section,

 - Connect - the Sunday-facing Event List application within Connect, or

 - the Event Page url, which you might distribute as part of your promotional email communications for events.

 When a person views an Event Page they'll see all the important event information they need to know.
 The Tickets button floats at the bottom of the screen alerting the user that tickets are available.
 If tickets are not available (either because the event has passed, the sign up period is not open, or there are no more tickets available), an appropriate message is displayed on the Event Page and the "Tickets" button is not visible.